 The best way is to monitor your Net P&L through your trading dashboard.
 Many platforms also offer alerts that notify you when you are close to the threshold, helping you avoid surprise liquidations.

 Yes.
-In the Express Funded Account, traders can withdraw up to $5,000 or 50% of their account balance per payout request after completing five winning trading days.
-In the Live Funded Account, there’s no fixed dollar cap, but traders can only withdraw up to 50% of their balance per payout until they reach 30 winning days.
-After that, they unlock daily payouts and can withdraw up to 100% of their profits.
+In the Express Funded Account, payouts are capped at $5,000 or 50% of the account balance per request after five winning trading days.
+In the Live Funded Account, there is no fixed dollar cap, but payouts are limited to 50% of the balance until 30 winning days are reached.
+At that point, daily payouts and full profit access are unlocked.

 10. Conclusion